webhook_server.py

 event = request.headers.get("X-GitHub-Event")

-payload = request.get_json()
+payload = request.get_json(force=True)

 if event == "push":

-return "ok"Pattern 4: A2A as the “webhook”
+return "ok"Pattern 4: A2A as the Webhook

-forge run ./my-agent --a2a-port 9001 --auto-approveThen anyone can:
+forge run ./my-agent --a2a-port 9001 --auto-approveThen another agent or service can send a task:

 def handler(event, context):